Kitware/VTK/Documentation/dev/git/develop.md

     This will prompt for your GitLab user name and configure a remote called `gitlab` to refer to it.

-5. (Optional but highly recommended.)
+5. (Optional, but highly recommended.)
     [Register](https://open.cdash.org/register.php) with the VTK project
     on Kitware's CDash instance to better know how your code performs in regression tests.
 After registering and signing in, click on